mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 A few things to note:

-* Scala Hadoop Shred will nest all of your JSON's properties into a `data` property, hence the namespacing seen above
+* Relational Database Shredder will nest all of your JSON's properties into a `data` property, hence the namespacing seen above
 * Currently the Shredding process does not support nested tables.
 A nested property such as an array (like `elementClasses` above) should be loaded into a single field

 ### 4.3 Naming the JSON Paths file